EPCCed/APT-python4hpc/lectures/03/README.md

 - `@jit(nogil=True)` releases the GIL upon entry to a jit-decorated function

-- Key to getting best performance from function code
- - Allows function code to run multithread concurrent with itself and with threads executing other Python code (Numba-decorated or not)
+- Allows function code to run concurrently with other threads executing Python or Numba code (either the same compiled function, or another one)

- - Typically Numba is doing the parallelisation so we are less responsible for ensuring thread safety and instead relying on it to protect operations
+- Numba handles thread safety `within` function, but when using `nogil=True`, programmer has to consider possible consistency, synchronization, race condition, etc. issues due to wider concurrency

 ---